Synthesis Essay & AP Lang: Examples, How to Write & Tips

 Analysis & Explanation:

-• Restate the Thesis: Summarize the main points, reinforcing the necessity of considering environmental, economic, and social factors.
+Restate the Thesis: Bring the environmental, economic, and social factors back together.

-• Recap the Evidence: Briefly mention the sources again, showing how they’ve supported the argument throughout.
+Recap the Evidence: Briefly remind readers how the sources supported the argument.

 In conclusion, when transferring a hardy but non-native species to another country, businesses and government agencies must consider a variety of factors, including the environmental, economic, and social consequences.
 While the introduction of non-native species may offer short-term benefits, the long-term risks—such as environmental degradation, economic loss, and social harm—can outweigh these benefits.
 The examples discussed in the sources, such as the introduction of the balsam woolly adelgid, the papaya ringspot virus, and the cane toad, illustrate the unintended consequences of such actions.
 Therefore, careful risk assessment, environmental studies, and ethical consideration are essential before making decisions about the importation of non-native species.
 By weighing all these factors, businesses and governments can make informed decisions that protect both the environment and society.